Candidate confidently answering behavioral interview questions during a professional job interview.

 8 Hidden Behavioral Interview FAILS (And How to Easily Avoid Them!)

-So, let’s pull back the curtain and take a look at the top 8 common mistakes people make in behavioral interviews.
+So, let’s pull back the curtain and look at the top 8 common mistakes people make in behavioral interviews.
 We’ll explore why these things happen, and more importantly, you’ll learn simple, practical ways to steer clear of them.
 Because landing that dream job shouldn’t feel like a guessing game.
 It’s about understanding the rules of the road and driving with confidence!

 Failing to Understand the STAR Method

 A common mistake?
 Not using the STAR method.
-It’s not some fancy jargon, it’s just a simple way to structure your answers so they show off your skills.
+It’s not some fancy jargon; it’s just a simple way to structure your answers so they show off your skills.
 Think of it like a recipe for a good story.

-• Task: What was your specific job in that situation?
+• Task.
+What was your specific job in that situation?
 What were you responsible for?

-• Action: What did you do?
-Don’t just say “we,” talk about your actions.
+• Action.
+What did you do?
+Don’t just say “we” talk about your actions.

-• Result: What happened because of what you did?
+• Result.
+What happened because of what you did?
 Did you solve a problem?
 Did things improve?
 Quantify if you can, like “we increased sales by 15%.”

 Here’s how to make sure you nail it: